VGFXOpenGL

 • 3DS scene can be loaded as subtree of existing nodes in the scene graph

-• Homemade extension to allow loading of unlimited LOD geometry
+• Self-developed extension to allow loading of different LOD

 - Anti-Aliasing